-Our work points to several promising research directions for building more capable and efficient generalist agents:

-\begin{itemize} \item \textbf{Comprehensive DPS Evaluation:} The Dynamic Parameter Scaling (DPS) strategy showed promising results on DMControl.
-A crucial next step is to rigorously evaluate its performance on more complex and diverse domains like Atari and Jericho.
-This would involve assessing its generalization capabilities, scalability to a larger number of tasks, and the computational overhead of its adaptive mechanism.
+While our main results demonstrate ScaleZero's robustness across 48 tasks and the efficiency of DPS on DMControl, we identify specific limitations in our current methodology.
+These limitations directly chart the course for our future research roadmap toward more capable generalist agents.

+\paragraph{Generalizing DPS via Unified Training across Heterogeneous Domains.} A primary limitation of this study is that the DPS strategy has been empirically validated only on the continuous DMC-18 suite.
+We acknowledge that claims of domain-agnosticism remain speculative without benchmarks on discrete video games (Atari) or language domains (Jericho).
+However, we posit that DPS is theoretically positioned to generalize beyond DMC due to two structural factors:

+\begin{itemize} \item \textbf{Structural Decoupling:} DPS operates exclusively on the world model backbone (the latent transition function), mathematically decoupling it from specific I/O modalities.
+Since differences in observation spaces (e.g., pixels vs. proprioception) and action spaces are encapsulated within the Encoder and Task Heads, DPS is designed to function effectively regardless of the environmental interface. \item \textbf{Hypothesis of Higher Utility via Heterogeneity:} We hypothesize that the on-demand allocation mechanism of DPS will yield higher marginal utility in highly heterogeneous domains like Atari (e.g., the reactive simplicity of \textit{Pong} vs. the planning depth of \textit{Seaquest}) compared to DMC.
+Static architectures often struggle with such internal variance, whereas DPS can adaptively match capacity to the specific complexity of each task. \end{itemize}

+To validate these hypotheses, our immediate future work will transition from single-domain testing to a \textit{Unified Training} regime involving \textit{Atari-26, DMC-18, and Jericho-4} simultaneously.
+This will allow us to rigorously analyze whether the adaptive mechanism of DPS can mitigate negative transfer across vastly different state-action spaces, thereby enhancing generalization in a truly multi-modal context.

-\item \textbf{Deeper MoE-LoRA Synergy:} Our current approach uses MoE for architectural specialization and LoRA for dynamic capacity scaling.
+\paragraph{Deepening MoE-LoRA Synergy for Architectural Adaptation.} Our current framework employs a modular design where MoE handles architectural specialization and LoRA manages dynamic capacity scaling.